 The line modeled represents a secondary, heavy duty main line that runs into the heart of the Appalachian coal region.
 It also serves a few towns that have agricultural, light manufacturing and warehousing industries.
 On-line connections are made with the Norfolk & Western, Clinchfield, and Louisville & Nashville railroads.

 The layout is walkaround style, built in a fourteen by thirty-four foot area.
 It is in the transition era with both steam and diesel power used on trains.
-The dispatcher controlled main line moves three mine runs and a prep plant job, three locals, two coal trains each way, three freights each way, one transfer job and a passenger train that serves the main line and one branch.
+The Cumberland Northern main line moves three mine runs and a prep plant job, three locals, two coal trains each way, three freights each way, one transfer job and a passenger train that serves the main line and one branch.
 Helpers are required on most trains up short, steep grades.
 Two yard jobs and a local switch job complete the lineup.
 A standard (3x5) carcard and waybill system is used, with Digitrax UT-1 and UT-4 radio throttles that have a toggle switch for reversing and a large knob for speed control.